VictorJRochaJR/student-workbook/src/reflections/wk4/quiz4.md

 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
-That there was an erro and no other error was appropriate
+That there was an error and no other error was appropriate

 ```